sgoldenlab/simba/docs/tutorial.md

 8. Click `Generate Project Config` to generate your project.
 The project folder will be located at the `Project Path` that you specified

 ### Step 2: Import Videos into project folder
-In this step, you can choose to import only one video or multiple videos.
+In this step, you can choose to import either one or multiple videos.
 #### To import multiple videos
 1. Click on `Browse Folder` to select your folder that contains all the videos that you wished to be included in your project.
 2. Enter the type of your video *mp4*, *avi*, *mov*,etc. in the `Video type` entry box.